LordAmit/Brightness/README.md

 Just set the permission of the brightness.py file as executable.
 Double click on it, and it will run.

+## How do I know my Monitor name?

+Easy, open terminal and then paste this command.

+> xrandr -q | grep -w connected

+I am given this output,

+> **LVDS1** connected 1366x768+0+0 (normal left inverted right x axis y axis) 309mm x 173mm

+So that means the name of my primary ( or connected ) monitor is **LVDS1**.
+In your case, it might be VGA1, HDMI1 or even DP1!

 # Misc.

 Random questions that might show up here are answered here in advance.